-Similar sentiments were expressed more recently by the same Court in Allouch v The Queen where it was held that:…a court should only reduce a sentence based upon the prospect of deportation where there is sufficient evidence of both the risk, and the impact of that risk, under s 501(3A) of the Migration Act 1958 (Cth) (‘the Act’).
+Similar sentiments were expressed more recently by the same Court in Allouch v The Queen, where it was held that ‘a court should only reduce a sentence based upon the prospect of deportation where there is sufficient evidence of both the risk, and the impact of that risk, under s 501(3A) of the Migration Act’.

-Although the courts have at times formally indicated that for the risk of deportation to reduce sentence it is necessary for the offender to adduce evidence of the nature of the risk and the impact of the deportation, these are not requirements that are applied in substance.
-An examination of the relevant decisions shows that these considerations are not effective limitations to the application of this mitigating factor.
-The courts have not even in the vaguest of terms defined or calibrated the level of risk of deportation that needs to be reached before mitigation can occur.
-Moreover, given the large number of factors that we have seen can impact on decisions regarding whether a visa cancellation should be revoked, it is not tenable for a sentencing court to meaningfully anticipate the ultimate outcome of a visa cancellation.
-Thus, to the extent that there is a need for an offender to demonstrate that there is a risk of deportation before this can be an operative mitigating factor, in essence the offender is merely required to establish that the likely sentence (for example, imprisonment for one year or more) will trigger the substantial criminal record cancellation provisions.
+Although courts have at times formally indicated that — for the risk of deportation to reduce sentence — it is necessary for the offender to adduce evidence of the nature of the risk and the impact of the deportation, these are not requirements that are applied in substance.
+Our examination of the relevant decisions shows that these considerations are not effective limitations to the application of this mitigating factor.
+Courts have not, even in the vaguest of terms, defined or calibrated the level of risk of deportation that needs to be reached before mitigation can occur.
+Moreover, given the large number of factors that can impact upon decisions regarding whether a visa cancellation should be revoked, it is not tenable for a sentencing court to meaningfully anticipate the ultimate outcome of a visa cancellation.
+Thus, to the extent that there is a need for an offender to demonstrate that there is a risk of deportation before it can be an operative mitigating factor, in essence, the offender is merely required to establish that the likely sentence (eg imprisonment for one year or more) will trigger the substantial criminal record cancellation provisions.
 Further, the case law also does not contain any meaningful discussion of what type of hardship flowing from deportation needs to be demonstrated in order for mitigation to occur.
 This requirement is also only a formal, as opposed to substantive, hurdle.
-However, as discussed below, both of these requirements should be relevant to mitigation based on the risk of deportation, and the manner in which they should operate is set out in the context of a coherent reform framework which is discussed further below.
+However, as discussed below, both of these requirements should be relevant to mitigation based on the risk of deportation, and the manner in which they should operate is set out in the context of a coherent reform framework, which is discussed further below.

-The courts in New South Wales have taken a contrary approach to that in Victoria, the Australian Capital Territory and Queensland regarding the relevance of the prospect of deportation to sentencing.
+Courts in New South Wales have taken a contrary approach to those in Victoria, the Australian Capital Territory and Queensland regarding the relevance of the prospect of deportation to sentencing.
 In New South Wales, the risk of deportation is not a mitigating factor.
-The conflicting authorities regarding the relevance of deportation to the sentencing calculus were extensively dealt with in Kristensen v The Queen where the Court stated that despite the 2014 changes to the Migration Act, the non-mitigating effect of the risk of deportation remains the position in the New South Wales.
+The conflicting authorities regarding the relevance of deportation to the sentencing calculus were extensively dealt with in Kristensen v The Queen, where the Court of Criminal Appeal stated that, despite the 2014 changes to the Migration Act, the non-mitigating effect of the risk of deportation remains the position in New South Wales.
 The Court relevantly stated:

 I see no reason based on the provisions of the Migration Amendment (Character and General Visa Cancellation) Act 2014 (Cth) to adopt any different approach to sentencing in New South Wales.
 It remains the case that, as in Mirzaee, Pham and AC, the applicant here is at risk of deportation once released from prison.
 True it is that the statute now has an automatic application, subject to safeguards and ultimately to review.
 The possibility of deportation was not, in Mirzaee, Pham and AC, a relevant consideration on sentence, even in fixing the offender’s non-parole period.
 Deportation was a live issue in cases such as the present under the migration law prior to 2014.
 After the amendment, deportation remains a matter for the Commonwealth Executive Government, subject to review within the Constitutional structure.